icl-utk-edu/hpcc/README.txt

    - Added new algorithms: new algorithms from Sandia based on hypercube network topology can now be chosen at compile time which results on much better performance results on many types of parallel systems.
+   - Fixed potential resource leaks by adding function calls rquired by the MPI standard.
 4. Changes in the HPL component:
    - Cleaned up reporting of numerics: more accurate printing of scaled residual formula.